Prince Harry & Meghan Markle Are the Cutest Parents-to-Be in Bristol

 Prince Harry and Meghan Markle braved the winter weather on Friday for their royal visit to Bristol.

 The Duchess of Sussex kept warm in a stunning coat by William Vintage and a dress by Oscar de la Renta.
-She also accessorized her look with olive green Sophie Flint boots and a matching Ralph Lauren clutch and wore her hair down with loose waves.
+She also accessorized her look with olive green Sarah Flint boots and a matching Ralph Lauren clutch and wore her hair down with loose waves.
 Meanwhile, her hubby looked sharp in a gray coat, black sweater and gray pants.

 Even the cold weather couldn't keep royal admirers away, and a group of children from the local Abbey Wood Nursery School bundled up to give the royals a warm welcome.
 Despite the frigid temperature, the duke and duchess made sure to stop by and greet the young well-wishers before heading inside the Bristol Old Vic.